daniel-jin/journal/README.md

 # journal
 Simple Journal app to practice MVC separation, protocols, master-detail interfaces, table views, and persistence.
+This is written in Swift 4 and also implements Codable.

 Part One - Model Objects and Controllers
 Understand basic model-view-controller design and implementation